- Solutions Overview

 If you are a warehouse manager, you must be open to the possibility that a faulty warehouse layout could be at the core of the inefficiencies you are seeing.
 Here are 12 warning signs of a bad warehouse layout and setup.

-If teams are still working on Thursday to fulfill orders that should have shipped Monday, there’s a problem.
-Are workers too slow?
-Or are you understaffed?
-Possibly.
-But first, make sure those workers are free to be as efficient as possible, with pick paths that have them traveling the shortest distance possible, and inventory organized into zones to make picking more efficient.
+When teams are still working on Thursday to fulfill orders that should have shipped Monday, there’s a problem.
+Perhaps you have some training issues or you’re understaffed.
+However, make sure those workers are free to be as efficient as possible, with pick paths that have them traveling the shortest distance possible, and inventory organized into zones improve picking efficiency.

-There will always be some loss of inventory due to breakage, spoilage, or—heaven forbid—theft.
-But a sudden increase in lost inventory without a corresponding increase in orders or an event like rainwater damage from a leaky roof is probably a layout problem.
-Check to make sure inventory is being put away promptly and slotted appropriately.
+There will always be some loss of inventory due to breakage, spoilage, or more rarely, theft.
+But sudden spikes in lost inventory without a similar spike in orders (or damage, from an unfortunate event like a leaky roof during a storm) probably signal you have a faulty warehouse layout problem.
+A quick fix: Check to make sure your team is slotting and putting inventory is being put away promptly.

 A good warehouse layout should not have a shared shipping and receiving area, but it does happen.
-This can create a bottleneck at your loading dock that slows both shipping and receiving.
-Your dock should have separate areas with ample room for tasks such as packing and shipping, bundling, supplies storage, and labeling and addressing.
+Those shared areas can eventually create a bottleneck at your loading dock, slowing both shipping and receiving.
+Instead, your dock should have separate areas with ample room for tasks such as packing and shipping, bundling, supplies storage, and labeling and addressing.

 “Dead stock” resulting from breakage, returns, or recalls must be assigned its own defined area until it can be returned to the vendor, thrown away, or inspected and reshelved.
-If it’s carelessly left in some random place, it not only will get in the way but could be mistaken by pickers for good inventory.
+When dead stock sits in a random place, it not only will get in the way but could be mistaken by pickers for good inventory.

-When pickers complain that they cannot find the items they need, or cannot access them easily, there is likely a problem either with slotting or with labeling your racks.
-In fact, efficient slotting has been shown to save up to 20% in labor costs!
-So check that the proper slotting procedures are being followed, and clear rack labeling is used.
+When pickers complain they can’t find or access items they need, you have an obvious warehouse warning sign: Either you have a problem with slotting, or with labeling your racks properly.
+Efficient slotting has been shown to save up to 20% in labor costs.
+Verify you have proper slotting procedures, and that you and the team are using clear rack labeling.

-If you can’t seem to move the needle on the metric of orders picked per hour, it may not be an employee motivation issue—your workers might simply have reached the maximum of what a human being can do with the given layout.
-Try adjusting picking methods and make sure to fully utilize forward picking areas.
-Then keep an eye on the KPI to measure improvement.
+Human beings can only do so much with what you provide them.
+When you fail to improve the critical metric of orders picked per hour, your staff might simply have reached the maximum potential of what human beings can do within your warehouse layout.
+First, try adjusting picking methods and make sure to fully utilize forward picking areas, then monitor that metric to look for improvements.

-Truly outgrowing a warehouse is one thing—using the space ineffectively is another.
-One of the biggest mistakes in warehouse layout is not planning ahead for future growth and expansion.
-Make the most of square footage by creating an efficient flow of people and products.
-Be sure to use appropriate shelving and equipment that makes the most of vertical space as well as floor space.
+Businesses evolve and change over time, and maybe you’ve simply outgrown your facility.
+That said, a common oversight in bad warehouse layout is a lack of planning for future growth and expansion.
+Try to first make the most of your existing square footage by creating an efficient flow of people and products.
+Be sure to use taller shelving and equipment that makes the most of vertical space as well as floor space.